Poh Ling Yeow: Artist

-Exhibitions and media

 From her first solo exhibition in 2002, Yeow has been a regular exhibitor at the Hill Smith Gallery.
 She has also appeared regularly at Libby Edwards Gallery.
 Yeow's work has been featured or critically reviewed in publications such as Vogue Australia, House & Garden, The Advertiser and mX.

+In 2003, Yeow donated an artwork to raise funds for breast cancer research at Flinders Medical Centre.
 In 2007, Yeow's artwork was used on the cover of the book The Chinese Exotic by Olivia Khoo.
+She was also a judge for Youthscape 2008.
 In 2009, Yeow appeared in a glamour shoot for Who magazine.

 In 2018, Yeow was the subject of a lengthy radio interview with Richard Fidler on Conversations.